 - Have a high English proficiency supported by an English teacher or department supervisor OR language test score equivalent to 79 on the TOEFL iBT*

-- Fill out the on-line application form on the Summer College Website and pay $50 US application fee
+- Fill out the on-line application form and pay $100 USD non-refundable application fee.

 - Digital: Scan and send they forms in a PDF format to email@example.com